 A: Cloves have also been claimed to promote blood circulation, lower blood pressure, and raise immunity by virtue of their stimulating and carminative characteristics.
-Cloves offer antibacterial and antioxidant qualities, according to further studies.
+According to further studies, cloves offer antibacterial and antioxidant qualities.

 Q: Is clove good for anxiety?

-A: Clove essential oil contains energizing characteristics that might aid with anxiety, tension, and weariness.
-A relaxing clove oil massage can help you relax while also recharging your batteries.
+A: Yes, clove good for anxiety.
+Its essential oil contains energising characteristics that might aid with anxiety, tension, and weariness.
+A relaxing massage with clove oil can help you relax while also recharging your batteries.

 Q: Is clove anti-inflammatory?

 A: Clove essential oil possesses antibacterial, antifungal, antiviral, antioxidant, anti-inflammatory, and anticancer effects.
-However, just a few research have focused on its current application.
+However, only a few studies have focused on its current application.